 by Timothy P. Brown

-Aspect ratios are defined by the proportional relationship between the width and height of a rectangle.
-Yet, over the past century, aspect ratios have become the windows through which we see the world.
-Let’s explore the topic in more detail.
+Aspect ratio is the proportional relationship between the width and height of a rectangle.
+Over the past century, mainly through the evolution of visual technologies, aspect ratios have become the windows through which we see things and experience world.
+Let’s explore the history of this phenomenon.

 Aspect ratios are usually written in the form of numbers separated by a colon: 16:9, 4:3, 3:2, etc. The numbers represent the width and height of a rectangle.
-Aspect ratios can be substituted for a dividing line 16/9 or 1.77.
-To understand ratios in visual terms, they can be viewed as units.
+Colons can be substituted for a dividing line 16/9 or decimals 1.77.
+These ratios can also be understood visually when viewed as squared units.

-The 1:1 aspect ratio featured above shows one unit as the height and width, what we commonly understand to be a square.
+The 1:1 aspect ratio featured above shows one unit as the height and one unit as the width, what we commonly understand to be a square.
 The 4:3 aspect ratio is 4 units across in 3 units down.
 Likewise, the 5:4 aspect ratio is 5 units cross and 4 units down.

 1:1 Aspect Ratio